mariamaOlive/mariamaOlive/README.md

 ![Header](./github-header-image.png)

-<p style="text-align: center;">I'm a master's student in computer science, curious and with a constant desire to learn.
+<p align="center">I'm a master's student in computer science, curious and with a constant desire to learn.
 Since my undergraduate studies, I have been fascinated by exploring data, mainly through interactive visualizations.
 I have recently joined an Erasmus Mundus master program (EDISS), which focuses on developing software systems that integrate data science and machine learning solutions.
 However, in my work journey, I also had the opportunity to work as a mobile developer, mainly iOS.</p>

 <!--
 **mariamaOlive/mariamaOlive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.